BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/tips/2016-12-07-bookmarklets-made-my-life-easier.md

 share: true
 ---

+### Update
+I've put the bookmarklets that I mostly frequently use in every day life on [this repository](https://github.com/scionofbytes/bookmarklets).

 ## Being a Developer is Fun

 One of the advantages of browsing the web as a web-developer vs. as a layman is the fact that you get to do some pretty cool stuff to make your life easier.